kgolomoleba/Day4_Assignment/README.md

 ### ✅ Final Thoughts

 Now I understand **how to manage a software project** like a leader, and **pitch it** like a storyteller!
 Whether it’s coding, planning, or presenting—these skills are game-changers in the tech world 💻🌍

-Let’s build smart, lead well, and pitch with purpose!

----

-Would you like this version in a PDF, Word doc, or slide format for your submission?